vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 Are people making conscious decisions?
 Should everyone just work on what they want in quotes to work on?
 Does that create a lab?
+Building a graven prototype that demonstrates a unified vision (see Patterson's paper).

+### Patterson's Take

+Cite his article on research labs
+Point to Dave Patersons how to build a research center

 ## Industry vs Academia